FabricMC/fabric-docs/develop/migrating-mappings/index.md

 Ravel is a plugin for IntelliJ IDEA that adds a GUI dialog for migration.
 Unlike Loom however, Ravel also **supports Kotlin**.
 In addition, Ravel might perform better than Loom for a more complex project since it's using your IDE to resolve it.
 (Case on point: [Remapping Fabric API to Mojang Mappings](https://github.com/FabricMC/fabric/pull/4960)).

-Both options are not perfect and you will need to check the result and do manual fixes, especially when migrating Mixins.
+Neither option is perfect and you will need to check the result and make manual fixes, especially when migrating Mixins.

 <ChoiceComponent :choices="[
   {